devanshiverma123/waste-recognition/README.md

 # Recommending Reusing and Recycling DIY Ideas using Object Recognition

 With the easily availability and low cost of resources, the rate of waste production is constantly on the rise.
 Through our project we aim to slow down the rate of this waste production by engaging the user creatively.
-Our project provides a
+Our project provides a waste object recognition system and a recommendation system.
-This project will help you explore various domains like Image Recognition using Convolutional Neural Networks, Computer Vision, Web Scraping and Web Development using Flask.
-The Image Recognition will help identify the waste object in the image with the help of Convolutional Neural Networks.
-Using OpenCV, a popular library used for solving Computer
-Vision problems, the objects can be idenitified in real-time using the web cam of the system.
+Through this project we experimented with various domains like Deep Learning, Computer Vision and a Recommender System.
+We brought them together through a web application using the Flask framework.

+There are two main modules:
+1. The Image Recognition Module consists of the Convolutional Neural Network which is trained on about 11000 images in order to classify waste objects into various classes.
+Further, the webcam of the computer system is used to capture the frame and identify objects in real time.

-Using Web Scraping Module, Reusing and Recycling DIY recommendations will be fetched based on the results produced from the Image Recognition Module(IRM).
+2. In the Web Scraping Module, using the results from the Image Recognition Module, recommendations are made to the user to engage them creatively.
+The recommendations include DIY reusing ideas that aim at engaging the user creatively.
-Using Flask, these two modules will be combined and using HTML, CSS and Bootstrap, an interface will be created for the user to upload a image and get recommendation results.

 <img src="https://github.com/devanshiverma123/waste-recognition/blob/master/WSM1.png" width="600" height="350"/>